intuit/QuickBooks-V3-Java-SDK/README.md

 To test the code locally, follow the steps below:

-1. Update keys and tokens in [ippdevkit.properties](https://github.com/intuit/QuickBooks-V3-Java-SDK/blob/master/ipp-v3-java-devkit/src/test/resources/ippdevkit.properties) (Not sure how to get the tokens?
-Refer this [blog](https://developer.intuit.com/hub/blog/2016/04/25/quick-start-to-quickbooks-online-rest-api-with-oauth1-0) post to get on boarded with OAuth1 quickly.)

-2. cd to the project directory
+1. cd to the project directory
-3. Run the command: `mvn install` - this will run the unit test, build the project and generate data & devkit jars
+2. Run the command: `mvn install` - this will run the unit test, build the project and generate data, devkit, qbapihelper(OAuth1.0a), oauth2-platform(OAuth2) jars

 Note: To build out individual components such as ipp-v3-java-data.jar or ipp-v3-java-devkit.jar, remove parent dependency from the pom.xml of the respective projects and run maven install on the individual project folders.